Updated June 2020

 4. Monitor your business credit

 OnDeck reports your on-time payments to major credit bureaus to help you build up a business credit profile.
 Good business credit shows lenders you are a credit-worthy customer.
 This distinction may increase your financing options in the future.
-You can check out your business credit profile with a service like our partner, Nav.
-OnDeck’s Small Business Credit Advisors can also provide you with one-on-one advice regarding business credit, Secretary of State, and general business questions.
+You can check out your business credit profile with a service like Nav.
+Check out our guide to business credit for more information.

 5. Keep tax filings handy